Secret #5 Surprising Procrastination

 The big, risky things in life usually offer the greatest benefits.

-Taking a dream trip; believe me, I know, there’s always a good reason that now is not the right time.
+For example, taking a dream trip.
+Believe me, I know, there’s always a good reason that now is not the right time.

 Parking an idea in the realm of possibility – and leaving it there – means we can’t fail.